September 2013 Article of the Month

 Khanna, S. and Greyson, B. "Near-death experiences and spiritual well-being."
 Journal of Religion and Health 53, no. 6 (December 2014): 1605-1615

 SUMMARY and COMMENT: Stories of Near Death Experiences (NDEs) are relatively common for chaplains, but what research may be paired with that anecdotal experience?
-Our article this month is co-authored by one of the leading medical scholars of NDEs, Bruce Greyson, and Surbhi Khanna, a Psychiatry Resident at the University of Virginia Health System.
+Our article this month is co-authored by one of the leading medical scholars of NDEs, Bruce Greyson, MD, with Surbhi Khanna, a Psychiatry Resident at the University of Virginia Health System.
 They note that studies indicate perhaps 17% of critically ill patients have the experiences, but "many patients are reluctant to acknowledge them due to lack of acceptance and social support" [p.
 1606].
 Chaplains, as among the few with whom patients may venture discussion of NDEs, should find the insights from research useful in contextualizing the phenomenon.

 Khanna and Greyson summarize "profound and transforming" effects of NDEs: